The 12 Pillars of Wellbeing for Managing Chronic Pain

 - Offers extra meaning and purpose to everyday life

-Social prescribing is a relatively new and innovative way of addressing the broader social aspects of well-being and health, associated with chronic diseases.
+Social prescribing is an innovative way of addressing the broader social aspects of well-being and health, associated with chronic diseases.
 It has come as a result of the ever-increasing social issues of loneliness, isolation and associated mental health issues that are related to living with chronic illness.
 Social prescribing has the primary aim of building local social connections through engaging with groups such as sports, arts, cooking, religious, walking, gardening and voluntary.
 These social engagements lead to heightened self-esteem and self-confidence; improved sense of control and empowerment; improved physical, emotional and mental well-being; and decreased levels of anxiety and depression.

 Volunteering in particular can offer a large array of benefits including, making new friends; learning new skills; increasing your ability to re-join the workforce; a sense of gratitude and fulfillment for giving to those in need; enhances mental and physical health; a sense of purpose; it improves your social and relationship skills; it links you with like-minded people; it reduces depression, stress and anxiety levels; it improves your confidence levels; it is great for improving mobility and function; it allows you to test out new career opportunities; and it reduces loneliness and isolation.
 To learn more visit here